naturalis/mebioda/doc/week1/w1d2/lecture2.md

 ![](lecture2/clipping.png)

-There are many tools available for adaptor clipping.
-Some are faster than others, and they all affect downstream analysis time differently.
+- There are many tools available for adaptor clipping.
+Some are faster than others, and they all affect downstream analysis time differently
+- Under some circumstances, it may not be necessary to do this, depending on the experimental design (for example, if there is no de-multiplexing to do and the adaptors are ignored in a mapping assembly)

 Clipping primers
 ----------------